 There are other methods for making the butters, but I don't think you can match the Vitamix for consistency, convenience and speed.
-Sorry, but for me, Vitamix is the answer.
+I know some of you like other blenders, but for me, Vitamix is the answer.
 I'd love to hear if anyone has success otherwise, however.

 1. To save on cleaning time, I typically make 2 batches of nut or seed butter at a time and sometimes more.
 That way I only have to clean the blender container out once.
 You know – I love to cook, but the clean up part?
 Not so much.

-The result: Nut or seed milk that you can use in your tea, coffee, or for baking as you wish!
+The result: Dairy-free Nut or seed milk (great for those with food allergies) that you can use in your tea, coffee (or coffee substitute), or for baking as you wish!
 It won't be as thick as regular nut or seed milk, but if you wish to add some more nuts/seeds you can.
 Then blend for about 1 1/2 minutes.
 Have you seen the prices on almond milk in the grocery store???
 You just saved about $2.50!

 When you make the butters in the Vitamix, you may find it necessary to, add a bit of liquid oil (I prefer mild flavored olive) to the blender in order to facilitate blending.
 I don't typically find this necessary, but pumpkin seeds and almonds tend to be quite dry.